 Joanne Harris, is the bestselling author of 15 novels including Chocolat, shortlisted for the 1999 Whitbread Book Awards.
 Her books are published in more than 50 countries and her latest novel, The Strawberry Thief, is the fourth in the popular Chocolat series set in France.

-Explore the countryside of south-west France with 'Chocolat' author Joanne Harris
+Explore south-west France with 'Chocolat' author Joanne Harris